MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/getting-started-with-windbg--kernel-mode-.md

 1. On the host computer, open WinDbg and establish a kernel-mode debugging session with the target computer.
 2. To open the debugger documentation CHM file, go to the **Help** menu and select **Contents**.
 The debugger documentation is also available online in [Debugging Tools for Windows](index.md).
-3. When you establish a kernel-mode debugging session, WinDbg might break in to the target computer automatically.
+3. When you establish a kernel-mode debugging session, WinDbg might break into the target computer automatically.
 If WinDbg doesn't break in, go to the **Debug** menu and select **Break**.

 4. In the command line at the bottom of the WinDbg window, enter the following command: